-Since the cross-section is made of several independent segments which have their own local coordinate systems and variables, it is necessary to enforce compatibility of deformations at junction of two or more segments.
+Since the whole length of the tube is made up of several independent segments, which have their own local coordinate systems and variables, it is necessary to enforce compatibility of deformations at junction of two or more segments.
 Two constraint equations are used to ensure compatibility of displacements and one to ensure compatibility of rotation between two segments.
 Therefore, at a junction where M segments come together, 3(M-1) constraint equations need to be enforced.
-At a junction between two straight segments having orientation angle θ_1 and θ_2 and components u_1, w_1 and u_2, w_2 , the two displacement compatibility conditions can be written in terms of the displacement components in the Y and Z directions as follows:
+At a junction between two straight segments having orientation angle $\theta_1$ and $\theta_2$ and components

+$u_1, w_1$ and $u_2, w_2$ , the two displacement compatibility conditions can be written in terms of the displacement components in the Y and Z directions as follows: